GitFrog/git-training/lesson-3/00_LEC_Lesson3.md

 ![HEAD and attached state](assets/05_branch_head_anim.gif)

 If the user wanted to see the changes as part of another commit (say commit 2), they are able to "travel" to that commit.
-But since they're not in-sync with the latest commit on that branch, the user is said to be in **detached head** state.
+But since they're no longer in-sync with the latest commit on that branch, the user is said to be in **detached head** state.

 ![HEAD and attached state](assets/06_detached_state_anim.gif)